lukepur/data-workflow-engine/README.md

-If a different structure of the data returned by the `getWorkflowState` method is required, the `data_mapping` property can be used to specify what a `value`, `array_value` or `array_group` node's value is bound to in the data object.
+If a different structure of the data returned by the `getWorkflowState` method is required, the `data_mapping` property can be used to specify what a `value`, `array_value` or `array_group` node's value is bound to in the `mapped_data` object.
+The `mapped_data` object is included in addition to the `data` property which maintains the hierarchy defined in the configuration.

 For example, consider the following configuration snippet: